cajones93/Project1/README.md

 A user can submit a contact form to learn more about or book one of the services offered.

 ![Contact Form](assets/images/readme/features/contact-form.png)

+### Features left to implement
+* I wanted to put the services into cards to make them look more appealing and self-contained but I didn't have time to implement this at the end.
+* I couldn't find a way to prevent the contact form submitting without selecting a service without using JavaScript so that was not implemented.

 ## Technologies Used
 * HTML - used for structuring the website